-Therefore, where a patient has been admitted for a procedure that has subsequently been cancelled and any of the listed co-morbidities are documented by the responsible consultant in the medical record for the current hospital spell, they must always be coded, regardless of the reason for cancellation.
+Therefore, where a patient has been admitted for a procedure that has subsequently been cancelled and any relevant comorbidities (including those listed in Appendix 1) are documented by the responsible consultant in the medical record for the current spell, they must always be coded, regardless of the reason for cancellation.
 See also DCS.XXI.11: Cancelled procedures and abandoned procedures (Z53))

-For coding co-morbidities the following clinical information may be useful; the GP referral letter for the current admission, Accident & Emergency documentation for the current admission, the associated pre-operative assessment prior to the admission, or transfer documentation provided by the responsible consultant at another hospital.
+For coding comorbidities, the following clinical information may be useful; the GP referral letter for the current admission, Accident & Emergency documentation for the current admission, the associated pre-operative assessment prior to the admission, or transfer documentation provided by the responsible consultant at another hospital.
+For elective admissions all documentation relating to the admission can be used, for example, the original referral for treatment as well as any clinic letters involved with the scheduling and planning of the relevant/current elective admission.
+These examples are not exhaustive, as any documentation relating to the current spell may be used to obtain or clarify documented comorbidities.